 After it was announced that Robert Mueller had indicted 13 Russian nationals, Wikileaks founder Julian Assange showed his pro-Russia bias once again by stating that it was a “joke” and a “threat to freedom of the press”.

-When news broke that Russian hackers had been probing US energy companies, Julian Assange reacted with some blatant whataboutism.
 If it was a news story about US hackers probing Russian energy companies, he probably would have retweeted it.

 For some reason, Assange thought that it was very important that his Twitter followers read the official Russian Ministry of Foreign Affairs statement on the nerve agent attack on Sergei Skripal: